chingu-voyages/v37-bears-team-12/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 CoffeeNotes is a full-stack application that allows students to take notes for their classes.
-Notes are organized by subject and include a title and content. <!-- ADD MORE --> !!TO DO!!
-CoffeeNotes was created as part of [Chingu](https://www.chingu.io/) Voyage 37 to allow the developers to apply their technical and soft skills.
+Notes are organized by subject and include a title and content.
+CoffeeNotes was created as part of [Chingu](https://www.chingu.io/) Voyage 37.

 ### Features
-* List of features - !!TO DO!!
+* Users are able to create and edit notes using a powerful rich text editor
+* Users are able to read and delete notes
+* Users can filter notes by subject
+* Users are able to sign-up, log-in and log-out
-* Landing page that includes information about the developers and application
+* Users can view a landing page that includes information about the developers and application

 ### Built With
 * [Next.js](https://nextjs.org/)